Friday, August 29, 2014

 Rafael outside the entrance

-The menu selections include a number of tasty fish, chicken and pork dishes prepared in the traditional Cuban style.
+The menu selections include several tasty fish, chicken and pork dishes prepared in the traditional Cuban style.

-The deceptively innocent taste makes it is easy to forget how many you have consumed.
+The deceptively innocent taste makes it easy to forget how many you have consumed.

 Guest singer at El Cuba Ron Restaurante